-The ruby-throated hummingbird is one of the most fascinating birds in Missouri.
-Attract hummingbird visitors by providing food sources for them in your yard or garden.
+The ruby-throated hummingbird is one of Missouir's most fascinating birds.
+Attract these summer visitors by providing food sources for them in your yard or garden.

-Plants should be an important part of your plan to attract hummingbirds.
+Plants, especially Missouri native plants, should be an important part of your plan to attract hummingbirds.
 Flowers supply hummingbirds with the nutrient-rich nectar that can provide up to 90 percent of their diet.
-Many of the plants that attract ruby-throated hummingbirds have red or orange tubular flowers, such as those found on trumpet creeper, native honeysuckles, and red buckeye (listed below).
+Ruby-throated hummingbirds especially love red or orange tubular flowers, such as those found on trumpet creeper, native honeysuckles, and red buckeye (listed below).

 - Cardinal flower

 - Jewelweed or touch-me-not

 - Native honeysuckles (Lonicera dioica, L. flava, L. reticulata)